-How to generate app-specific passwords with iCloud on iPhone, iPad, and Mac
+How to use app-specific passwords with iCloud

 From now on, the app you just generated the app-specific password for will use this specific password in order to access iCloud.
 If you every have to re-enter your iCloud password, use this app-specific password again.

-How to view all of your app-specific passwords
+How to view a list of your app-specific passwords

 Apple lets you store up to 25 active app-specific passwords at one time.
-You can view passwords you've generated for apps to ensure you still need them.
+You can view a list of passwords you've generated for apps to ensure you still need them.
+You won't be able to see the actual password, but you can view the label you entered and the date it was created.

 - Navigate to Appleid.apple.com from your web browser and sign in with your Apple ID and Password.